-Over/underflows ratio is nominal for the reported period. (see 4.3.1 for peak observed on 05/11/2013)
+Over/underflows ratio is nominal for the reported period.

 Figure 9: IASI Overflows and Underflows spatial distribution (per pixel)

 4.3.2.4 Reduced Spectra monitoring

 On-board Reduced Spectra is one of the most important monitoring.
 It ensures that on-board spectra still have a good radiometric calibration when on-board configuration reduced spectra are reloaded.
 This is the case, for instance, after an instrument mode change.